 ‘A good leader grows with his team’

-Over the past 40 years, Janak Sharma Poudyal has taken up many responsibilities, including first starting out a mathematics instructor, then working as an accountant at Soaltee Crowne Plaza, before moving into the banking sector.
+May 29, 2017-Over the past 40 years, Janak Sharma Poudyal has taken up many responsibilities, including first starting out a mathematics instructor, then working as an accountant at Soaltee Crowne Plaza, before moving into the banking sector.

 Here too he has worked for four different banks, including Nabil Bank, Laxmi Bank and NIC Asia Bank.
 Now the Senior Deputy CEO of Global IME Bank, Poudyal believes that the